vanshika2405/playground-juxt0tki/statement.md

 # Welcome!

-This Python template lets you get started quickly with a simple one-page playground.
+This Python template lets you get the characters of a string one by one.

 ```python runnable
 print('Hello World!')